Sienci-Labs/Resources/laserbeam/lb-the-basics/ytsb-lb-lenses.md

 featured_image:
 ---

-In order to have a useful laser system, the light from the laser diode needs “modification.”
+In order to have a useful laser system, the light from the laser diode needs "modification."
 This is where laser lenses come in; we need lenses to direct and focus the light for the different applications we may have.
-You can get a wide variety of results using the same laser but different lenses, so that you can go from cutting ¼” softwoods or opaque acrylic to engraving a very detailed crest on genuine leather.
+You can get a wide variety of results using the same laser but different lenses, so that you can go from cutting ¼" softwoods or opaque acrylic to engraving a very detailed crest on genuine leather.

 <strong>Currently, there are 4 lens types that we offer:</strong>
 <h3>Lens Specification Chart</h3>